"We saw more species of birds than I had expected, and some good animals too, particularly the wolves and hyenas.

 AWASSA AND BEYOND

 We then cross the mountainous coffee-growing area and descend into the lower Rift Valley, arriving in Awassa in the afternoon.
+We will birdwatch in a local park, looking for waterbirds such as White-backed Duck, African Pygmy Goose and Hottentot Teal.
 The next day we will birdwatch around Lake Awassa and also spend time in the hotel grounds, which are excellent for birds.
-On day 16 we will drive back to the capital where we will stay overnight.
+On day 16 we drive back to the capital where we will stay overnight.
 We then have a full day birding the area north of Addis.
 We will drive through the plains up to the Jemma Gorge where we will look for Gelada Baboons, Ruppell’s Black Chat, Lammergeier, Spot-breasted Lapwing and many more species.
 We then drive back to Addis for our late evening flight back to the UK.

 CLIMATE AND PACE